TahaniAlqurashi/Saudidialectidentification/README.md

 ## License

 See LICENSE file.
-Corpus originally introduced by Alqurashi (2022); consult the original source for corpus-specific usage terms.
+Code is MIT licensed.
+The dataset is licensed CC BY-NC 4.0 (non-commercial use, attribution required); please cite Alqurashi (2022) when reusing it.

 ## Contact